Gradle 7

 2 Allows the selection of the Jacoco version.
 I found it useful when using the latest JDK version.
 JaCoCo developers have a slow release rhythm.

-3 Configure JaCoCo to generate a html and an XML report.
-The binary report is no more supported by external tool.
+3 Configure JaCoCo to generate an HTML and an XML report.
+External tools no longer support the binary report.

 4 -